ZupIT/beagle/README.md

   <a href="https://github.com/ZupIT/beagle/blob/main/CONTRIBUTING.md">Contribute</a>
 </h3>

-Beagle is an **open source framework** for **cross-platform** development using the concept of Server-Driven UI.
+Beagle is an **open-source framework** for **cross-platform** development using the concept of Server-Driven UI.

-This framework allow teams to build and alter layouts and data directly through a backend but yet displaying its contents natively in a mobile application and / or through web.
+This framework allows teams to build and alter layouts and data directly through a backend but yet displaying its contents natively in a mobile application and/or through a web one.

-It is also possible to create, test and update native application components and screen paths without the need update the mobile application at the store (App Store or Play Store).
+It is also possible to create, test and update native application components and screen paths without the need to update the mobile application at the store (App Store or Play Store).

 ## Contents